 How the automation fits

-That is why the writing, framing, archive language, and page rhythm matter so much.
-The reader should feel the hand, not just the system.
+That is why the writing, framing, archive language, and rhythm matter.
+The reader should feel a hand on the wheel, not a dashboard blinking for attention.

 Start here